ammarhakim/gkeyll1/docs/manual/hyper-solvers.rst

 where :math:`q(x,y,z,t)` is a system of m conserved variables, :math:`f(q), g(q), h(q)` are flux functions and :math:`s(q,t)` are sources.
-This system of equations is called a system of *hyperbolic balance laws* if the Jacobian matrix
+This set of equations is called a system of *hyperbolic balance laws* if the Jacobian matrix

 .. math::
   :nowrap: